 My number one tip for any new blogger is to ensure that you don’t get carried away with this age of instant gratification where everyone wants instant success.
 Do not believe anyone that offers you a shortcut.
 Remember, we all digest content differently.
 If you wrote two blog posts per week, you can also turn those two blog posts into a podcast and into videos too.

 After one year, you could realistically have 100 articles, 100 podcasts, and 100 YouTube videos.
 If your audience likes to read, listen or view their content, you’ve got all bases covered.
 Most importantly of all, think of the SEO there because all of that content is against your name.
 That will cement you and your reputation as a thought leader within your industry.
+It doesn’t matter who you are, a doctor, a priest, or a lawyer.
+You have to Optimize Practice Area Pages to effectively engage with and grow your audience.

 Think of the SEO on iTunes, on Spotify, on YouTube and your own personal blog as a hundred pieces of content that sits next to your name.
 However, most people will end up doing 5 to 10 pieces of content in the New Year and say this is a waste of time and give up by the time they hit February or March.
 It’s that grind of getting 2 of pieces of work against your name every week until you have a 100 or 300 if you repurpose your content.
 That’s where the value is.